2023 Most Popular Writing Studies Bachelor's Degree Schools

 While working on their Bachelor's Degree, writing majors at UC Berkeley accumulate an average of around $15,526 in student debt.

-With a ranking of #20, University of Cincinnati - Main Campus did quite well on this year’s most popular schools for writing studies students working on their bachelor’s degree.
-Located in the city of Cincinnati, UC is a public college with a very large student population.
+University of Cincinnati - Main Campus did quite well in this year’s ranking of the most popular places for writing studies students to get a bachelor’s degree.
+It came in at #20 on the list.
+Located in the city of Cincinnati, UC is a public college with a fairly large student population.

 About 69% of the students majoring in writing at the school are women while 31% are male.

-Columbia College Chicago landed the #21 spot in the 2023 rankings for the most popular bachelor’s degree writing studies programs.
-Columbia is a medium-sized private not-for-profit school located in the large city of Chicago.
+Columbia College Chicago did quite well in this year’s ranking of the most popular places for writing studies students to get a bachelor’s degree.
+It came in at #21 on the list.
+Columbia is a moderately-sized private not-for-profit school located in the city of Chicago.

 Of the 50 students majoring in writing at Columbia, 22% are male and 78% are female.